2025 LEGISLATIVE REPORT

 The Governor signed the bill into law on April 25th, which means it will take effect 90 days after session.

-Intersectional Legal and Social Services for Gender Diverse Community Proviso
+Intersectional Legal Services Proviso

 Reparations Study Proviso